SerenityOS/serenity/Documentation/RunningTests.md

 ```

 `/dev/ttyS0` is used as stdio because that serial port is connected when qemu is run with `-display none` and
 `-nographic`, and output to it will show up in the stdout of the qemu window.
-Seperately, the CI run script redirects
+Separately, the CI run script redirects
 the serial debug output to `./debug.log` so that both stdout of the tests and the dbgln from the kernel/tests can be
 captured.